 Space and depth make an appearance here, giving this true wireless earphone a somewhat-realistic sound.
 Under normal circumstances, I would expect this earphone to sound more cramped and flat, due to the twin curses of an in-ear design and true wireless connectivity.
 Yet, the Strauss and Wagner TW401 dashes my preconceptions quickly and effectively.
 This earphone offers an impressive sense of soundstage that can easily edge out options costing more.

 Pros: Great audio quality and a slim, comfortable fit allow you to enjoy the Strauss and Wagner TW401 for longer than you would expect.
 For the price, it’s a real bargain, and my new go-to recommendation for anyone who needs budget-friendly true wireless earphones.

-Cons: Sounds slightly better with foam comply tips, but they don’t come included.
+Cons: No aptX, Sounds slightly better with foam comply tips, but they don’t come included.

 Get the Strauss & Wagner SW-TW401 for the best price here: